Lentil Puree

 Water

-Lentil and Vegetable Puree ingredients on a chopping board.
+Lentil Puree labelled ingredients on a chopping board.

 Thermomixer?
-This is a very straightforward recipe to make in a thermo cooker/all-in-one appliance.
-I simply weigh all ingredients into my Thermomix, cook and blend to a smooth purée.
+This is a really straightforward baby puree recipe to make in a thermo cooker/all-in-one appliance.
+I simply weigh all ingredients into my Thermomix, cook and blend to a smooth puree.

-Serve this Lentil and Vegetable Purée as a runny purée when baby starts solids; make it more mashed for introducing texture; or use it as a pasta sauce when baby is learning to self-feed.
+Serve this Lentil Puree as a runny puree when baby starts solids; make it more mashed for introducing texture; or use it as a pasta sauce when baby is learning to self-feed.
 Add vegetable stock and veggies for a comforting soup for the family.
-This red lentil purée recipe is very versatile!
+This red lentil puree recipe is very versatile!

-If you try this Lentil and Vegetable Purée, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+If you try this Lentil Puree, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.

 Chloe x